-- Skip windy days. - Postpone activity until wind calms down. - Do activity in early morning hours when there is less wind. - Wet down roadways and dampen soil to reduce blowing dust, especially when other workers are present. - If other workers are nearby or downwind, delay the activity until they move. - Use equipment with an enclosed cab and air filtration system. - Remove and bag coveralls and other dusty clothing when you leave the work site, so you don't bring dust into your car or home.
+- Skip windy days. - Postpone activity until wind calms down. - Do activity in early morning hours when there is less wind. - Wet down roadways and dampen soil to reduce blowing dust, especially around other workers. - If other workers are nearby or downwind, delay the activity until they move. - Use equipment with an enclosed cab and air filtration system. - Remove and bag coveralls and other dusty clothing when you leave the work site, so you don't bring dust into your car or home.